_images/helm-logo.svg

 • Kerberos secure configuration

 • One-command deployment for any type of executor.
-You don’t need to provide other services e.g. Redis/Database to test the Airflow.
+You don’t need to provide other services e.g. Redis/Database to test the Airflow

-Installing the Chart
+Installing the Helm Chart

 To install this chart using Helm 3, run the following commands: